dhis2/dhis2-docs-implementation/content/implementation/server-hosting.md

 ## Maintenance

 Beyond installation, the ongoing activities typically consists of :
-1. provisioning of staging/test/training instances as required;
+1. provisioning of staging/test/training instances as required
 2. monitoring performance and tuning the software to suit
 3.  managing and testing backups
 4.  patching (typical frequency 4-6 weeks) of minor version upgrades